 |Minus disregarded earnings

 The first €7.60 of weekly means assessed is disregarded.
 So, in this example, the carer would receive a full Carer's Allowance of €204.00 a week.
-This rate applies since January 2011.
+These rates ar based on current (September 2014) rates.

 Married, in a civil partnership or cohabiting carer